 its worth a shot, but it does feel like theres more to it. hard to explain, like if i turn right the steering is heavier than when i turn left, even when i take account for the camber in the road.

-Could be different air pressures in tyres, wheel alignment (did you get a laser alignment done?), loose steering parts, one disc more worn than another (esp if they have ever been skimmed), wheel cylinder seized.
+one disc more worn than another (esp if they have ever been skimmed)

 ah didnt think about that, i did get them skimmed 2 years ago when i first got the car as it would vibrate under braking as if a disc was warped. the vibration was sorted but it could be someting else to check *goes to look for micrometer*